presleyp/Speriment/README.md

     The PsiTurk shell also has other useful commands, so check out its documentation.

+12. Check on your experiment as it's running with PsiTurk commands like `hit list` and `worker list.` When the HIT is reviewable, you can run `worker approve` to pay workers.

-12. Finally, use Speriment to retrieve and format your data, writing it to a csv in your project directory that you can load into Python or R. Speriment comes with a command-line tool `speriment-output` to make this easy.
+13. Finally, use Speriment to retrieve and format your data, writing it to a csv in your project directory that you can load into Python or R. Speriment comes with a command-line tool `speriment-output` to make this easy.
 It takes one required argument and one optional list of arguments.
 The required argument is